achristen/Meteobike/QGIS-Analysis/readme.md

 ## Combining the Meteobike data with raster data

-Some data sources such as Digital Elevation Models (DEM) or vegetation indices are provided in raster format, rather than vector format.
+Some data sources such as Digital Elevation Models (DEMs) or vegetation indices are provided in raster format, rather than vector format.
 In some application we would like to attribute values from rasters to our Meteobike measurements, or perform more detailed relief analysis.

 ### Importing a DEM and displaying the countour lines